GraphQL-Training/lightweight-graphql-react/slides.md

 ---

+class: bg-blue center middle

+# Question!

-But how do we know which operations are supported, or what fields we can query within those?
+### How do we know which operations are supported, or what fields we can query within those?

---
+---

+class: bg-blue center middle

+# Answer!

-These questions and more are answered by the GraphQL schema.
+### These questions and more are answered by the GraphQL schema.

 ---
 class: has-code